b-andris/cpuid/README.md

 ## Intensions
 This tool was mainly written out of a personal need and as a code example for [YourOS](https://github.com/Gurgel100/Kernel).

-## Known Issues
-- When compiled using LLVM and the -Os flag the program has a incorrect output.

 ## LICENSE

 cupid is available under the MIT license: